kesselborn/spec.sh/README.md

         # execute all tests that contain the word "string" in their name
         TESTS="string" ./tests.sh

+  - `INCLUDES`: if you include several test files but temporarily only want to execute tests from one (or more) specific files (works the same as TESTS)

   - `VERBOSE`: usually, test output is logged to a temporary file and only printed to `stdout` if an error occurred.
 If you want to have verbose output to `stdout`, set `VERBOSE`:

         VERBOSE=1 ./tests.sh